rant-lang/reference/src/glossary.md

 An access path is used to access variables or items in collections.
 They consist of `/`-delimited series of identifiers, keys, and indices.

-### Associative block

-Associative blocks are a special block type dividing each element into left- and right-hand sides.

-The left-hand side (LHS) associaties some value (usually a weight or case value) with the element, while the right-hand side (RHS) contains the code associated with the element.

-This block type is typically used for conditional or weighted branching.

 ### Attribute

-Attributes modify **block** behavior, such as how many times a block repeats or how it selects elements.
+Attributes are special variables that specify how the next **block** will resolve.
+They are stored in the **attribute stack**.

 Attributes can be set through **attribute functions**.

 ### Attribute frame

-An attribute frame is a full set of all available attributes.
-A program's attribute stack always contains at least one frame.
+A full set of all available attributes.
+The **attribute stack** contains one or more frames, which can be consumed by **blocks**.

-### Attribute functions
+### Attribute function

 A function that reads or writes an **attribute**.

+Attribute functions can only modify the attributes in the topmost frame.

 ### Attribute stack

-Each program maintains an "attribute stack", which stores and provides **attributes** to **blocks**.
+Rant maintains an "attribute stack" that stores **attributes** and provides them to **blocks**.
-When a block runs, it consumes the attributes in the topmost frame of the attribute stack, replacing them with their default values.
+When a block starts resolving, it consumes the attributes in the topmost frame of the attribute stack, replacing them with their default values.

-The user can add and remove frames from the attribute stack to preserve attributes for later use.
+The user can add and remove frames from the attribute stack to preserve attribute frames for later use.

 ### Block